 Only pay ECET tax for employees who work in New York.
 If an employee works part-time in New York and part-time in another state, only calculate the ECET for the time the employee works in New York.
 Do not pay ECET if the employee’s wages for work in New York are $40,000 or below.

-Take a look at the following examples to learn how to calculate the Employer Compensation Expense Tax for 2020.
+Take a look at the following examples to learn how to calculate the Employer Compensation Expense Tax.

 Example 1: NY employee year-round, earns $100,000 per year